bittoshimoto/Bit/doc/getting-started.md

 **Tip:** Bit addresses start with the letter `P`.

-You now have two wallet addresses to share with other people to receive PEPE!
+You now have two wallet addresses to share with other people to receive B1T!
 Consider avoiding [address reuse](https://en.bitcoin.it/wiki/Address_reuse) for anonymity and security reasons.

 ### Verifying your balance